-Sourcing tech or subscriptions to job boards that aren’t delivering are worse than useless, sucking up valuable time and resources.
+Sourcing tech or subscriptions to job boards that aren’t delivering is worse than useless, sucking up valuable time and resources.
 Keeping track of hires per source will help you direct resources to high-performing channels and identify low performers to be cut or rethought.

-Adding diversity to your team can lead to increased profits, creativity and innovation — and will help you comply with federal and state employment regulations, too.
+Adding diversity to your team can lead to increased profits, creativity, and innovation — and will help you comply with federal and state employment regulations, too.
 Don’t forget to break out your diversity metrics to each stage of the interview process — from applicants to offers to hires — to identify bottlenecks where diverse candidates may be dropping out.

 You can gauge candidate experience by surveying candidates, checking your Glassdoor reviews, and looking at the number of candidates who drop out of your process.

 This metric, which measures how long hires stay at your company, has a large impact on your business outcomes.
-Avoiding high turnover will help boost your company’s productivity, lower sourcing and onboarding costs, and minimize knowledge loss.
+Avoiding high turnover will help boost your company’s productivity, lower sourcing, and onboarding costs, and minimize knowledge loss.